iamthatguylook/Penetration-Testing-Notes/Footprinting.md

 [GrayHatWarfare](https://buckets.grayhatwarfare.com/)This can be used to different cloud storage resources alternative to google dorking method above.
 Can even sort and filter by file format.

 Companies can make mistakes, private ssh keys can be uploaded which can give us a way to access machines.

+### Employee Enumeration

+Use [LinkedIn](https://www.linkedin.com/) or [Xing](https://www.xing.com/) to find employees in the organisation.
+The experience section usually shows which methadologies or frameworks they use.
+Job postings from the company can also give us information on the frameworks and capabilities of a an employee.

+[Github](https://github.com/boomcamp/django-security) can be used to find repositories of the employee.
+Which could have misconfigurations eg. Django OWASP10.
+Sometimes employees can have hardcoded security keys(JWT Token), Personal email addresses etc in the code which can be used.